-SPACE STATION CENTAUR is a chapter of STARFLEET, the International Star Trek Fan Association, Inc.-probably the largest Star Trek fan club in the world.
+SPACE STATION CENTAUR is an independent sci-fi, Star Trek themed group of fans.
 We are a correspondence chapter, nominally based in Shropshire, but our members come from across the country.
 We meet up on Facebook and at conventions etc. However, not all of our members are on Facebook so we have additional pages here.

 It is very quickly nearing the OOTA reunion party, which I, as many others are looking forward to immensely.
 Not only do we meet up with our FCD framily*, we will also be reflecting on the wonderful memories we have had at past events.

 My first FCD event was at the Space Centre in Leicester in 2015.
 I opted to go for the two days and my partner, Joe (who was not really into sci-fi), came with me.
 I had only been to one other convention before, which was the FedCon Germany in May of 2014, but FCD was my first UK event, so I did not know what to expect.
 Nevertheless, I could not have found a better convention to go to.
 The people were so friendly and welcoming.
 It also seemed like whatever issues you had in life, it was accepted and you were neither frowned nor judged upon.
 Everyone was so fantastic and before I knew it, I was immediately considered a friend.

 I was dressed up as a Nox character from Stargate and won 2nd place in the cosplay competition.
 Joe, on the other hand, was not amused when someone mistook him in his Steam Punk outfit as a Morris Dancer, but what made it worse was my fits of hysterical laughter when he told me.